BolognaBiocomp/schloro/README.md

 Columns are as follows:
 - Column 1: the protein ID/accession as reported in the FASTA input file;
 - Column 2: the name of tool performing the annotation (i.e. SChloro)
 - Column 3: the annotated feature along the sequence.
-Here, the complete input sequence is annotated with the corresponding subcelullar localization.
+Here, the complete input sequence is annotated with the corresponding subcellular localization.
 - Column 4: start position of the feature (always 1);
 - Column 5: end position of the feature (always the sequence length);
 - Column 6: feature annotation score as assigned by SChloro;